decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

 The high level idea:

 1. First, we force the leader to send just one value: we do this by requiring each party to *echo* just one message and wait for $n-f$ echo messages before *voting* for it.
-Since any two sets of $n-f$ must intersect by at least $f+1$ parties, it cannot be that two different non-faulty parties echo different values.
+Since any two sets of $n-f$ must intersect by at least $f+1$ parties, it cannot be that two different non-faulty parties vote different values.

 2. Second, we make sure that if a non-faulty *delivers* a value, then all non-faulty will.
 We do this by requiring a party to send just one vote after seeing either $n-f$ echo messages *or* after seeing $f+1$ votes.
 So if any party sees $n-f$ votes then all non-faulty will see $n-2f \geq f+1$ votes.